Best Gamma Alternatives (2026): 8 Tools Compared

 Gamma pioneered AI presentations with its card-based, web-native format.
-But if you need traditional slides, reliable exports, or more design variety, these alternatives may be a better fit.
+But if you want a real editor to write in first, traditional slides, or reliable file exports, these alternatives may be a better fit.

 ET